A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Conclusion

 \section{Conclusion}

-In this work, we provide a comprehensive review of recent advancements in DPO, a widely used lightweight preference learning method, covering aspects such as preference feedback, theoretical analyses, variants, and applications.
-Additionally, we propose several future research directions, with the aim of offering insights to the research community on aligning foundational models, including LLMs, MLLMs, and beyond.
+In this work, we provide a review of recent advancements in DPO, a widely used lightweight preference learning method, covering aspects such as preference feedback, theoretical analyzes, variants, and applications.
+Additionally, we propose several future research directions, with the aim of offering insight to the research community on aligning foundational models, including LLMs, MLLMs, and beyond.